Book of Common Prayer (1549): Liturgical calendar

 The prayer book preserved the seasonal or temporale calendar of the traditional church year almost unchanged.
 The church year started with Advent and was followed by Christmas and the Epiphany season.
 Ash Wednesday began the season of Lent and was followed by Holy Week, the Easter season, Ascensiontide, Whitsun, and Trinity Sunday.
 Before the Reformation, Wednesdays and Fridays were station days.
 In the prayer book, the 1544 Litany was used and Holy Communion celebrated on these days.

 The prayer book also included the sanctorale or calendar of saints with collects and scripture readings appropriate for the day.
 However, it was reduced from 181 to 25 days.
 Only New Testament saints were commemorated, with the exception of All Saints' Day.
 Other feasts, such as the Assumption and Corpus Christi, were removed.
 Cranmer opposed praying to saints in hopes they might intercede for the living, but he did believe the saints were role models.
-For this reason, collects that invoked saints were replaced by new ones that only honored them.
+For this reason, collects that invoked saints were replaced by new ones that only honoured them.
 The following saints were commemorated: